-Section 3(b) implements the OECD Convention by amending § 104(h)(2) of the FCPA to expand the definition of "foreign official" to include an official of a public international organization.
+Section 4(c) implements the OECD Convention by amending §78dd-2(h) to expand the definition of "foreign official" to include an official of a public international organization.
 See OECD Convention, Art.
-1, para.
-4(a).
+1, ¶ 4(a).
 Public international organizations are then defined by reference to those organizations recognized by Executive Order pursuant to the International Organizations Immunities Act (22 U.S.C. § 288).

-Section 3(c) implements the OECD Convention by creating a new additional basis for jurisdiction over foreign bribery by U.S. persons.
+Section 4(d)(1) implements the OECD Convention by creating a new additional basis for jurisdiction over foreign bribery by U.S. persons.
 See OECD Convention, Art.
-4, para.
-2. This section limits coverage to businesses organized under the laws of the United States, a State, territory, possession, or commonwealth, or a political subdivision thereof, or U.S. nationals.
-U.S. nationals are defined by reference to the Immigration and Nationality Act, 8 U.S.C. § 1101 (22), which defines a "national of the United States" as "(A) a citizen of the United States, or (B) a person, who though not a citizen, owes permanent allegiance to the United States."
-Under the new § 104(h), a U.S. person violates the FCPA if it makes any of the payments prohibited under the existing statute outside of the United States, irrespective of whether in doing so it makes any use of the mails or means or instrumentality of interstate commerce.
-Although this section imposes liability only on U.S. persons, it is expected that the established principles of liability, including principles of vicarious liability, that apply under the current version of the FCPA shall apply to the liability of U.S. businesses for acts taken on their behalf by their officers, directors, employees, agents or stockholders outside the United States, regardless of the nationality of the officer, director, employee, agent, or stockholder.
-Section (3)(c) also inserts references to the new offense in the provisions of the existing statute governing exceptions, affirmative defenses, and injunctive relief.
+4, ¶ 2.
+This section limits coverage to businesses organized under the laws of the United States, a State, territory, possession, or commonwealth, or a political subdivision thereof, or U.S. nationals.
+U.S. nationals are defined by reference to the Immigration and Nationality Act, 8 U.S.C. § 1101(22), which defines a "national of the United States" as "(A) a citizen of the United States, or (B) a person, who though not a citizen, owes permanent allegiance to the United States."
+Under the new § 78dd-2(i), a U.S. person violates the FCPA if it makes any of the payments prohibited under the existing statute outside of the United States, irrespective of whether in doing so it makes any use of the mails or means or instrumentality of interstate commerce.
+Although this section imposes liability only on U.S. persons, it is intended that U.S. businesses shall be liable under the doctrine of respond eat superior for acts of their officers, directors, employees, agents, or stockholders taken on their behalf outside the territory of the United States, regardless of the nationality of the officer, director, employee, agent, or stockholder.
+Sections (4)(d)(2)-(4) insert references to the new offense in the provisions of the existing statute governing exceptions, affirmative defenses, and injunctive relief.